 There are several basics and veterinary phlebotomy supplies you will need when drawing blood on pet patients.
+It is wise to gather all your supplies before you enter the exam room.

 1) First you will choose the appropriate size syringe for the quantity of blood you will require for your test.

 For a full blood panel including specialized tests, you may use a 6 cc syringe.
 For basic CBC and Chemistry, 3 cc is usually sufficient.
-For most pets we use 22g needles.
+For most pets, we use 22g needles.
 For large dogs when you need higher quantity samples, a 20g is often used.
 If drawing blood from a large dog who is donating blood, an 18g is used.

 If you are drawing blood from a cat, you may choose to use a butterfly catheter when drawing from the medial saphenous vein if the cat won't cooperate for a jugular stick.